Download the best practice guide:

 Many employers provide paid parental leave to their employees.
 This may be through a contract of employment, enterprise agreement or a workplace policy.

-The Australian Government’s Paid Parental Leave scheme is not intended to replace existing entitlements to employer-funded paid parental leave.
-Having an existing entitlement to employer-funded paid parental leave does not affect an employee’s potential eligibility for the Australian Government’s Paid Parental Leave scheme.
-If an employer currently provides paid parental leave through an industrial agreement, they can’t withdraw the entitlement for the life of the agreement.
+The Australian Government’s Parental Leave Pay scheme is not intended to replace existing entitlements to employer-funded paid parental leave.
+Having an existing entitlement to employer-funded paid parental leave does not affect an employee’s potential eligibility for the Australian Government’s Parental Leave Pay scheme.
+If an employer currently provides paid parental leave through an enterprise agreement, they can’t withdraw the entitlement for the life of the agreement.

 Back to top

 The Parental Leave Pay scheme is an entitlement for working parents of children born or adopted from 1 January 2011.

 The Australian Government’s scheme doesn’t provide eligible employees with a new entitlement to leave.
 The scheme provides Government-funded Parental Leave Pay at the National Minimum Wage for a maximum period of 18 weeks.
 Parental Leave Pay can start from the date of birth or adoption, or at a later date.

 From 1 July 2020, eligible employees can claim parental leave pay (PLP) for 1 set period and 1 flexible period for a total period of 18 weeks (90 days):